Statistics Explained

 Basic education

 Basic education covers the earliest stages in a child’s educational pathway, ranging from early childhood education and care to primary and secondary education.
 An inclusive and quality education for all, which eliminates school segregation, is an essential element of sustainable development.
-SDG 4 thus aims to ensure that by 2030 all girls and boys have access to quality early childhood development, care and pre-primary education so they are ready for primary education.
+SDG 4 thus aims to ensure that by 2030 all girls and boys have access to quality early childhood development, care and pre-primary education in order to be ready for primary education.
 In addition, SDG 4 intends to ensure that all boys and girls complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes.
 Furthermore, SDG 4 focuses on ensuring that all youths have the literacy, numeracy and relevant skills needed for employment, decent jobs and entrepreneurship.

-Participation in early childhood education and care is rising too slowly in the EU to meet the 2030 target
+Participation in early childhood education and care deteriorated in 2021 and is not on track to meet the 2030 target

 Since 2002, the ELET rate has fallen continuously in the EU, albeit more slowly in recent years.
-In 2022 the share had reached 9.6 %, putting the EU well on track to meeting the 2030 target.
-An analysis by degree of urbanisation reveals that young people living in towns and suburbs (10.6 %) and rural areas (10.0 %) were more likely to leave school early than young people living in cities (8.6 %) in 2022 [1].
+In 2023 the share had reached 9.5 %, putting the EU well on track to meet the 2030 target.
+The reasons for early school leaving are complex and include both individual and socio-economic factors, as well as factors related to the education system itself [2].
+An analysis by degree of urbanisation reveals that young people living in towns and suburbs (10.6 %) and rural areas (9.9 %) were more likely to leave school early than young people living in cities (8.6 %) in 2023 [3].
 For further analyses of ELET trends by sex and citizenship, see the articles on SDG 5 ‘Gender equality’ and on SDG 10 ‘Reduced inequalities’.
+Monitoring of the 9 % target is complemented by a supplementary indicator on the completion of at least upper secondary education, which is generally considered the minimum requirement for gaining satisfactory employment in today’s economy and is important for full participation in society.
+The indicator, which measures the share of people aged 20 to 24 with at least an upper secondary qualification, shows that 84.1 % had completed this level of education in 2023 [4].

 Besides educational attainment in general, achieving a certain level of proficiency in basic skills is a key objective of all educational systems.
 Basic skills, such as reading a simple text or performing simple calculations, provide the foundations for learning, gaining specialised skills and personal development.
 Low achievers in the OECD's Programme for International Student Assessment (PISA) are those pupils who fail to reach the minimum proficiency level necessary to participate successfully in society.
-These pupils face having fewer opportunities in future, at both the personal and the professional level [3].
+These pupils face having fewer opportunities in future, at both the personal and the professional level [5].
+The personal socio-economic background is one of the key drivers behind educational underperformance and points to serious problems in terms of equality: the risk of underperformance for young people with a disadvantaged socio-economic background is almost six times higher than for those with an advantaged socio-economic background [6].

 Tertiary education